- Advertisers will need to evolve their advertising tactics and strategies to address post-pandemic uncertainty.

 2020 was rife with uncertainty: a pandemic, social unrest, political division, and a changing digital landscape.
 As we settle into a “new normal,” Insider Intelligence has identified the top digital trends and developments that should be on marketers’ radar throughout 2021.

-Here’s a look at the biggest digital trends to watch this year:
+Here’s a look at the biggest technology trends to watch this year:

 Digital Trend #1: Big tech may be reined in, but there are no breakups in the immediate future